Skip to main content

 Does Koh Brother Pig's Organ Soup handle dietary restrictions?

-No — this stall is built around pork offal, and there is no documented pork-free, halal, or vegetarian option.
-The Michelin Bib Gourmand recognition is specifically for the pepper-flavoured pork offal stock with liver, chitterlings, and tripe.
+No — this stall is built around pork offal, there is no documented pork-free, halal, or vegetarian option.
+The Michelin Bib Gourmand recognition is specifically for the pepper-flavoured pork offal stock with liver, chitterlings, tripe.
 If pork is off the table, this is not the right stop; Singapore's hawker centres have plenty of alternatives nearby.

 What should I order at Koh Brother Pig's Organ Soup?

-Order the pig's organ soup — that is the dish that earned the 2025 Bib Gourmand, and it is the reason to visit.
-The documented lineup includes liver, chitterlings, and tripe in a pepper-flavoured stock, so if you want range, ask for a mixed bowl.
+Order the pig's organ soup — that is the dish that earned the 2025 Bib Gourmand, it is the reason to visit.
+The documented lineup includes liver, chitterlings, tripe in a pepper-flavoured stock, so if you want range, ask for a mixed bowl.
 At a $ price point in a Tiong Bahru hawker market, there is little financial risk in ordering more than one portion to compare the cuts.

 What is Koh Brother Pig's Organ Soup known for?